This is our review of the best harness for large dogs in 2022.

 - Some owners have trouble with sizing smaller dogs

-This Expawlorer dog harness is ideal for big dogs such as German Shepherds specifically.
+This Expawlorer big dog harness is ideal for breeds such as German Shepherds specifically.
 It is easy to put on as it only has one front chest strap and one under chest strap.

 The back is lined with one thick reflective strip, behind which you will find a strong rubber handle and a welded D-ring.